libricos-com/libricos/README.md

-# Jesuserro.com
+# Libricos.com

-Personal site blog based on Wordpress.
+Bookstore based on Wordpress.
 It´s about books, reviews and recommendations.

 ## Getting Started